 In connection with the Series C Financing, DermTech Operations entered into an amended and restated investors' rights agreement, or the Series C IRA, with purchasers of its Series C Preferred Stock.
 The Series C IRA provided for, among other things, certain demand, piggy-back and S-3 registration rights.
-Principal DermTech Operations Stockholders who entered into the Series C IRA included Irwin and Joan Jacobs Trust 6-2-80, entities affiliated with RTW Investments, LP, entities affiliated with Elliot Feuerstein, and entities affiliated with Gary Jacobs.
+Principal DermTech Operations Stockholders who entered into the Series C IRA included Irwin and Joan Jacobs Trust 6-2-80, RTW Master Fund LTD, entities affiliated with Elliot Feuerstein, and entities affiliated with Gary Jacobs.
 The Series C IRA terminated upon the completion of the Business Combination.